veeto

 Key Takeaways

-• Expands the CARE Court program to include individuals with mood disorders and psychotic features.
+• Expands the CARE Court Program to include individuals with bipolar I disorder and those in felony proceedings.

-• Authorizes courts to conduct initial hearings simultaneously with eligibility determinations to reduce delays.
+• Authorizes courts to make initial eligibility determinations without a hearing to streamline the process.

-• Requires comprehensive data collection and reporting to monitor program effectiveness and equity.
+• Requires comprehensive data collection on participant demographics and outcomes to assess program effectiveness.

 Get Involved